 prehistoric animals, for transportation routes and hunting grounds.
 Additionally, the trace provided Chickasaws hunting opportunities for deer, elk, bear, bison, rabbit and other small animals for both food and trade resources.
-As such, the trace presented the opportunity for Chickasaws to communicate and trade with neighboring tribes, including the Choctaw, Natchez, Cherokee, Muscogee (Creek) and other Southeastern Indians.
+The trace presented the opportunity for Chickasaws to communicate and trade with neighboring tribes, including the Choctaw, Natchez, Cherokee, Muscogee (Creek) and other Southeastern Indians.